-I’ve made 3 batches of these Oatmeal Raisin Cookies in the last 2 days.
-I wanted to find the perfect balance of chewiness, crispiness with a hint of peanut butter.
-I did:)
+These Oatmeal Raisin Cookies are the perfect balance of chewiness and crispiness with a hint of peanut butter.

 Cookie eaters seem to fall into two camps.
 Those that like crisp cookies and those that prefer them chewy.
-These heavenly little creatures are crisp on the outside and very slightly chewy on the inside.
+These heavenly little oatmeal raisin cookies are crisp on the outside and very slightly chewy on the inside.
 I do think a touch of spice helps.
 A dash of ground cinnamon and nutmeg make all the difference.

 What about the nuts?

 Great question.
 Throw them in our leave them out, it’s your preference.
 Personally I like a few nuts in my Oatmeal Raisin Cookies, in this case either chopped walnuts or pecans.

 Be a purist and use old fashioned rolled oats.
 They’re beautifully chewy, contain more fiber and are more flavorful than instant oats.
 My favorite are Bob’s Red Mill, click HERE for details.

 I used organic cane sugar which is vegan by the way.
 It yields a crispier cookie than coconut or brown sugar.
 A word of warming, these are moorish, it’s amazing how quickly 4 or 5 can disappear at one sitting!

 How do I make a flax egg?

 It’s as simple as whisking together 1 tablespoon of ground flaxseeds with 3 tablespoons of warm water and letting it stand for five minutes.
 That’s it.
 Simple.
 No fuss.Print